IgorTo/igorto.github.io/index.md

 I am tenured Research Associate (Docent) at the Jozef Stefan Institute in Ljubljana, Slovenia.
 Before that I was a postdoc at Stockholm University (Computational Mathematics) and a Ph.D. candidate at Uppsala University (Scientific Computing) in Sweden.
 I completed master studies at Technical University Munich (Computational Science) in Germany.

 My research focuses on numerical methods for partial differential equations.
-By bridging numerical and functional analysis, I aim to improve:

-- stability of finite elements, kernel-based methods, and neural networks.

-My mathematical work addresses advanced multiphysics problems that carry significant societal relevance in:

-- climate, biomedical, and energy applications.
+By bridging numerical and functional analysis, I aim to improve stability of finite elements, kernel-based methods, and neural networks.
+My mathematical work addresses advanced multiphysics problems that carry significant societal relevance in: climate, biomedical, and energy applications.

 See page [Research]({{ site.baseurl }}/research/) for more specific research interests of mine and a list of publications.